MorganConrad/kepi/README.md

 #### safe()
 Sets all headers in options.SAFE or options.safe, creating if needed.

-### Header (subclasses are SimpleString, List, and Directives)
+### Header - base class for the following subclasses

+#### Value
+ - a single value (usually a String)
+ - _e.g._ Transfer-Encoding

+#### DateValue
+ - a single Date,
+ - _e.g._ Expires
+ - numbers get converted to a Date, null or 0 to current date.

+#### List
+ - a list of values, usually comma delimited (but sometimes semicolon)
+ - _e.g._ Content-Encoding (comma) or Strict-Transport-Security (semicolon)

+#### Policies
+ - one or more semicolon delimited Policies
+ - each Policy consists of a name and space delimited values.
+ - _e.g._ Content-Security-Policy

+#### Header Methods

 #### add(data)
 Adds data to the header value
   - `List.add(...items)` accepts a single value or an array
-  - `Directives.add(directiveName, ...items)` requires a directive name first
+  - `Policies.add(policyName, ...items)` requires a policy name first

 #### applyTo(response)
 Write the header to the response.
+You will seldom call this directly.

 #### clear()
 Clear the value, to "", [], or {} as appropriate
-  - `Directives.clear(directiveName)` takes an optional directive name, if provided, only that directive is cleared.
+  - `Policies.clear(policyName)` takes an optional policy name, if provided, only that policy is cleared.

 #### remove()
 Flags this header to be removed from any response.  **Warning:** cannot be "unflagged".